Advertiser Disclosure

 13. Scotiabank

-To send an international money transfer through Scotiabank, you’ll be charged a small fee of $1.99.
+To send an international money transfer through Scotiabank, you’ll be charged $0 or $1.99, depending on your account type.
 The exchange rate will be provided by the bank, which is generally less favourable than the mid-market rate.

 This is a “fee” that needs to be also be accounted for.
 Most recipients will receive their money within five business days.